Last Updated: September 20, 2022

 “Service” means each Magnite product, feature, or service provided or made accessible to Customer in accordance with the Agreement.

-Service Schedule” means an attachment to the General Terms (as of the Effective Date or subsequently addended) specifying a Service to be governed by the Agreement.
+“Service Schedule” means an attachment to the General Terms (as of the Effective Date or subsequently addended) specifying a Service to be governed by the Agreement.

-2. OBLIGATIONS OF THE PARTIES
+2. RESPECTIVE RESPONSIBILITIES OF THE PARTIES

-2.2 Customer Obligations.
+2.2 Customer Responsibilities.

-(a) Account Registration and Client Obligations.
+(a) Account Registration.
 For any account(s) that have been established to access the Magnite Materials (each, an “Account”), Customer shall be responsible for providing accurate and current user information (“User Credentials”), and for maintaining, securing, and updating all users and User Credentials, as appropriate.
 Customer is responsible for all activities that occur under its User Credentials and/or in connection with its Account (whether Customer’s own activity or that of a third party acting on Customer’s behalf).
 Customer agrees to notify Magnite promptly of any unauthorized use of its User Credentials or Account or any other suspected breach of security relating to the Magnite Materials.

 (b) Platform Policies and Activity.
 Customer shall comply with the Platform Policies and shall not engage in Prohibited Activities or make Prohibited Content available through the Magnite Materials; Magnite may restrict or remove Media from the Magnite Materials as it deems necessary, in its discretion.
 Customer may only make Ad Inventory available through the Magnite Materials that it is lawfully authorized to make available in such a manner.
 Customer is wholly responsible for (and Magnite is not liable for) Customer’s decisions with regard to the Buyers that Customer allows to bid on or otherwise purchase Customer’s Ad Inventory through a Magnite Service.
 Customer hereby consents to any and all placements of applicable Buyer Ads on the Ad Inventory sold by Customer through any Magnite Service.